nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 - Able to broadcast Warning notifications based on geographical information.
 - Provides reliable, secure delivery of Warning notification over 3GPP system.

-Addition to PWS in the WiFi network, IEEE 802.11u {{IEEE80211u}} has an emergency support which uses Common Alerting Protocol (CAP) {{CAP}}.
+Addition to PWS, some work has been made to distribute the emergency alerting notification on different network.
+In the WiFi network, IEEE 802.11u {{IEEE80211u}} has an emergency support which uses Common Alerting Protocol (CAP) {{CAP}}.
+Also, Atoca WG has worked for defining the secure alerting format to broadcast CAP-based alert over IP network.

-At IETF, Atoca WG has worked for
+Those previous contribuions have been made to improve

 This document will describe various use cases and requirements of emergency notification system using Web Push.